ThomasTeklu/post-install-config/README.md

 We'll start by navigating to the admin/analyst login page that was presented on the congratulatory webpage we saw at the end of the installation phase (http://localhost/osTicket/scp/login.php).
 Then using our admin credentials, we will log in.
 Here, a crucial aspect needs to be observed.
 In the top right corner, there should be a small section containing the words "Admin Panel".
 This essentially points out the fact that, currently, though you are logged in with your admin credentials, you are viewing osTicket as an agent (there are two views/panels: Admin Panel and Agent Panel; if you are within one, the option seen in the corner will be the other).
 To make the changes that we want to make, we need to switch to admin mode by clicking "Admin Panel".

+Now, we will locate to the "Agents" tab within the darker grey banner at the top of the page.
+You should see a few already established as they were established automatically with the creation of the osTicket itself.
+Click on "Roles", "Add New Role", and create a "Supreme Admin" role.

 ![image](https://github.com/user-attachments/assets/f5f3be66-a07b-4ed7-b0ba-9d163aad09b1)

+Within the "Permissions" tab, enable all capabilities within each subtab (Tickets, Tasks, and Knowledgebase).

 ![image](https://github.com/user-attachments/assets/2e4806d4-9ef1-4d98-a940-821d3ab66bf7)